simonsejse/thecodingsorcerer/fsharp/fsharp.md

 We then implement the data structure with O(n) time complexity.
 Let's make a perhaps unrealistic assumption that our computer can handle 100000 operations per minute, then we divide the two, and get amount in minutes, and we know that there are a total of 60*24 minutes a day so we divide it by that and we get a total of 69 days it'd take.

-And I can't specify how much it actually depends on the hardware of the machine.
+And I can't specify the importance of how much it actually depends on the hardware of the machine.
 This is only an example of a computer that can handle 10000 steps/operations per minute.
 {: .warning }